pwillis-els/terraformsh/README.md

   relevant options to each command as necessary, and you can also override those options.

+### Automatic *plan* files

+  When certain commands are run (`plan`, `apply`, `plan_destroy`, `destroy`) Terraformsh will use the appropriate options to create a *plan file*.
+This way you can be sure that an `apply` or `destroy` operation will only happen on a plan that has been saved to a file and reviewed.
+(You can disable this automatic behavior by setting *USE_PLANFILE=0* as an environment or configuration variable)

+  The plan files are, by default, written to the directory where you ran Terraformsh, with a naming convention like `tfsh.92h39d9hd9.plan`.
+You can override this by setting environent or configuration variable *TF_PLANFILE* and *TF_DESTROY_PLANFILE*.

+### Multiple commands as arguments

-  You can even pass multiple Terraform commands as options and it'll run them in the order you specify.
+  You can pass multiple Terraform commands as options and it'll run them in the order you specify.

   Not sure what that looks like?
 Use the dry-run mode: